FreeFlarum/freeflarum.com/docs/howto/custom-domain.md

 1. There are no other records.
 So no "www" or other subdomains and no MX records.
 You will not be able to use any email addresses for this domain.
 You will have to remove all other records, if any.
 1. Your registrar / DNS provider supports it (Cloudflare does not).

+!!! note
     If you keep getting an error from FreeFlarum saying that a CNAME cannot be found, first double check whether a CNAME can be found  using a [third party tool](https://www.ultratools.com/tools/dnsLookup).
 If no CNAME record can be added, your provider probably does support it.
 You may switch to another DNS provider.
 These DNS services are known to work with FreeFlarum: [Namecheap](https://www.namecheap.com), [HiChina](https://www.hichina.com), [Dynadot](https://www.dynadot.com), [Alidns](https://www.alidns.com), [HostFly.by](https://hostfly.by), [NameBright](https://www.namebright.com).

 ## Redirect the root domain